 Esri still offers ArcGIS Developer subscriptions to access ArcGIS Web AppBuilder, ArcGIS Desktop, or ArcGIS Enterprise SDKs, etc. The ArcGIS Platform is a different product.

-API Keys are apart of the core fabric of the ArcGIS Platform
+API Keys are the core fabric of the ArcGIS Platform

 API keys are a new type of authentication for ArcGIS.
 This removes a cost barrier for organizations wanting to keep their GIS data and apps secure and inaccessible to the public while delivering geospatial capabilities to many users.
 For example, with ArcGIS Online, a company wanting to expose their hosted mapping data to 1000 employees would need 1000 ArcGIS Viewer User Type licenses.
 This may be cost prohibitive for some.
 An alternative, is hosting and managing ArcGIS Enterprise, but this no longer has the benefits of a PaaS.
 Further, if it is a small geospatial capability, not used often, but used by many, the ArcGIS Online pricing model falls short.
 This is the advantage of the new ArcGIS Platform API Keys.